 Click Troubleshoot program.

 Check "The program requires additional permissions" and click Next.

 Click Test the program.

 Check to see if Office Timeline is visible in PowerPoint and functional.
-You should see the OFFICE TIMELINE FREE or OFFICE TIMELINE+ tab inside Microsoft PowerPoint.
+You should see the Office Timeline (Free, Plus or Pro) tab inside Microsoft PowerPoint.